Everyone has idiosyncrasies and superstitions when it comes to studying, especially med students who have everything riding on the USMLE Step 1 exam.

 The pursuit of your passion often means studying for long hours and may take a toll on your sleep, your eating and your posture.

 Your mother always told you to sit up straight, but she’s isn’t around for your marathon study sessions.
-And if you’re going to dedicate mental fortitude to something, it’s probably going to be to memorizing the differences between antiarrhythmics in cardiac pharmacology for your USMLE Step 1, not to making sure your posture is perfect the whole time.
+And if you’re going to dedicate mental fortitude to something, it’s probably going to be to memorizing the differences between antiarrhythmics in cardiac pharmacology for your USMLE Step 1, not making sure your posture is perfect the whole time.

 But poor posture leads to a whole slew of aches and conditions you don’t want, and improved posture is possible in a few easy steps.
 First, give yourself a reality check by assessing your posture, then follow our straight-up advice.